 It has been observed that many effects of Transcendental Meditation are opposite to deteriorations usually seen with ageing (see Table 3, page 13).
-Other findings indicate a strengthening of factors known to favour longevity, such as cardiovascular health, work satisfaction, positive health habits, good mental health, happiness, and intelligence (see Table 1, page 3; and Table 3, page 13).
+Other findings indicate a strengthening of factors known to favour longevity, such as cardiovascular health, work satisfaction, positive health habits, good mental health, happiness, and intelligence (see references in Table 1, page 4; and Table 3, pages 14-15).